In The News

 Dr. Frank Thomas, St. Luke's Hospital

-ACL injuries in female athletes more likely; minimally invasive surgery can help
+injuries in female athletes more likely; minimally invasive surgery can help

 According to the latest statistics from the United States Census Bureau, approximately 3,172,000 female athletes participate in high school sports each year, while another 186,000 participate in NCAA sports.